roschlec/geneOntology/README.md

 ### Gene ontology analysis

-A repository for the analysis of gene functional groups from a set of bacterial species associated to plants
+A repository for the analysis of gene functional groups for a set of bacterial species associated to plants